tengmx/tengmx.github.io/index.md

 at Harbin Institute of Technology under the direction of Prof. Yadong Wang.
-I was also a visiting student in the [Center for Computational Biology and Bioinformatics](http://www.compbio.iupui.edu) at Indiana University School of Medicine.
+I was also a visiting student in the [Center for Computational Biology and Bioinformatics](http://www.compbio.iupui.edu) at Indiana University School of Medicine under the direction of Prof. Yunlong Liu and Prof. Lang Li.